dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

 ## For citizens returning from travelling

 Anyone returning from a stay outside Canada must self-isolate for 14 days.
 Such isolation covers both travellers who are sick or display symptoms and those who do not have symptoms and are in perfect health.
 Such individuals must not at any time go outside, even for a walk.

+Anyone who does not comply with these instructions commits an offence under the federal legislation and is liable to [penalties](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/latest-travel-health-advice.html#a2).

 To remind people who are returning to the country of these obligations, police checkpoints will be established near the US border.